tezc/sc/logger/README.md

 ### Overview

 - Log destination can be stdout, file and user callback.
-- You can get logs to all destinations at the same time.
+- You can pass logs to all destinations at the same time.
 - Log files are rotated.
 - Thread-safe.